kubeflow/testing/apps-cd/README.md

  * The kubeflow-bot GitHub account is used to create the PRs

- * Continuous building is achieved by running `update_launcher.py` in a Kubernetes deployment
+ * Continuous building is achieved by running `update_kf_apps.py` in a Kubernetes deployment

-   * This script periodically fetches the latest code in `kubeflow/testing` to pick up any changes to the code or config

-   * It then launches `update_kf_apps.py` to create Tekton PipelineRuns for any applications that need to be updated.

 ### Adding Applications to continuous delivery